What is Hypothesis?

-- The hypothesis should be clear and precise so as to consider it to be reliable.
+- The hypothesis should be clear and precise to consider it to be reliable.

-- If the hypothesis is relational hypothesis, then it should be stating the relationship between variables.
+- If the hypothesis is a relational hypothesis, then it should be stating the relationship between variables.

 - The hypothesis must be specific and should have scope for conducting more tests.

-- The way of explanation of hypothesis must be very simple and it should also be understood that simplicity of hypothesis is not related to its significance.
+- The way of explanation of the hypothesis must be very simple and it should also be understood that the simplicity of the hypothesis is not related to its significance.